SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This target is interpreted to cover research about:

-???? action term in the wholhe target needs to be disscuses ???
+???? action term in the whole target needs to be disscused ???
+*Action: ensure + access* OR should it be *Action: ensure OR access*

-Phrase 1: ensure + access/right/opportunities (equal is considered to be implicit when those two combined) + economic resourses  ???
+Phrase 1: ensure + access/right/opportunities (equal is considered to be implicit when those two combined) + economic resourses

-Phrase 1b: remove + barriers + economic resourses  ???
+Phrase 1b: remove + barriers + economic resourses

 Phrase 2: ensure + access/implementation of basic services

 Phrase 3: ensure + acces/right to ownership of land and other property, inheritance

-##### Phrase 1:
+##### Phrase 1a:

-Phrase 1a: ensure + access/right/opportunities (equal is considered to be implicit when those two combined) + economic resourses  + "the poor"
+*The basic structure is as follows: action (equal is considered to be implicit) + economic resourses  + "the poor"*

 ```Ceylon =
 TS=